What is executive presence & how to develop it

 So, let's clear things up.

-And it's a skill that can be learned.
+And it can be learned.

 Why does executive presence matter?